24 July 2014

 Dutch postcard by Filma, no. 530.
 Franziska Gaal in Skandal in Budapest (Steve/Stefan Szekely, Geza von Bolvary, 1933).

-Modern and Witty Screwball Comedies
+Modern and witty Screwball Comedies

+After the Nazis' rise to power, the Jewish Gaal couldn't continue her work in Germany.
 Between 1934 and 1936, she became the star of several independently produced films in Austria, which marked the height of her career.

 Peter (1934) with Hans Jaray, Kleine Mutti/Little Mother (1935) with Enrico Benfer and Otto Wallburg, and Katharina – die Letzte/Catherine the Last (1936) had the same successful formula - light musical comedies built around the young soprano Gaal.

 These modern and witty screwball comedies were all directed by Hermann Kosterlitz (later Henry Koster), written by Felix Joachimson and produced by Joe Pasternak for Universal Pictures in Europe.
+The rights of Kleine Mutti were later acquired by RKO who remade it in English as Bachelor Mother (Garson Kanin, 1939) starring Ginger Rogers and David Niven.

-As a director he contracted German emigrant Hans Behrendt.
+As a director, he contracted German emigrant Hans Behrendt.
 The shooting was turbulent and according to German Wikipedia the role of diva Gaál with her 'stormy temperament' was 'unfortunate'.
 She refused to work with Behrendt, nor with a second emigrant director Max Neufeld.
 So the film was finished by a third Jewish director, Robert Wohlmuth.
+Nazi Germany banned the film, and also after the war the film was not a success.

 Franziska Gaal